John de St Paul: Chancellor and statesman

 He was Lord Chancellor of Ireland, with one brief interval, from 1350 to 1356.
 In 1358 he was appointed to the Privy Council of Ireland, and the Lord Deputy of Ireland was instructed to pay great heed to his advice.
-The Close Rolls for 1357 show that he was engaged in litigation over a claim by the Exchequer of Ireland that all lands granted to the Archdiocese were liable to be levied for fines in the usual way, whereas he claimed that as the Archbishop's personal property they were exempt.
+The Close Rolls for 1357 show that he was engaged in litigation over a claim by the Exchequer of Ireland that all lands granted to the Archdiocese were liable to be levied for fines in the usual way, whereas he claimed that as the Archbishop's personal property, they were exempt.
 He sat on a Royal Commission to explore for and oversee gold and silver mines in 1360.

-In 1361 he was summoned to a Great Council in Dublin: although he was a strong supporter of English rule in Ireland, he urged a policy of moderation, including an amnesty for Anglo-Irish leaders who had been in opposition to the Crown, which was duly granted.
+In 1361 he was summoned to a Great Council in Dublin: although he was a strong supporter of English rule in Ireland, he urged a policy of moderation and an end to the bitter divisions of the past decade within the government itself.
+His proposals included an amnesty for Anglo-Irish leaders who had been in opposition to the Crown, which was duly granted.
 He also advised that the gentry of the Pale should be required to live permanently on their estates and fortify their homes.